lonewolf1321/Color_replace_script/README.md

 ## Usage

 1. Update the `input_directory` and `output_directory` variables in the script to match your local environment.
+2. Customize the target colors and hues based on user requirements
-2. Ensure the script has permission to access and modify files in both the input and output directories.
+3. Ensure the script has permission to access and modify files in both the input and output directories.
-3. Run the script using your Python environment or by executing `python script_name.py` in your command line or terminal.
+4. Run the script using your Python environment or by executing `python script_name.py` in your command line or terminal.

 ## Contributing